devasivaram/Add-custom-docker-image-to-docker-hub/README.md

 ## 5. Pushing custom image to Docker

-Now, let's add this custom docker image to our docker hub, sign up in [docker hub](https://hub.docker.com/) and then follow this:
+Now, let's add this custom docker image to our docker hub.
+First we need to sign up in [docker hub](https://hub.docker.com/) and then follow this:

 ~~~sh
 docker login